 So we’re all on the same page, let’s briefly look at what I mean by a Customer Retention Strategy.

 Simply put, a customer retention strategy is designed to increase customer retention.
 The strategy can be very simple or very complex.
 It can be restricted to one team or involve the entire company.
 And it can consist of just a few activities to hundreds of activities and processes.

-A customer retention strategy may include loyalty and reward programs, advocacy programs, paid referral programs as well as software and customer insights that we covered in the previous article.
+A customer retention strategy may include loyalty and reward programs, advocacy programs, paid referral programs, community forums as well as software and customer insights that we covered in the previous article.